The Elf I Met at the Shopping Mall

 Though I love many of Shakespeare’s monologues, this one is best depicted as a song running through my head throughout my life since I first heard it on the Rush Moving Pictures album in 1981 when I was a teenage fan.

 Theater as a metaphor for life is a concept I entertained when I was still in the single digits of life.
 I was one of those philosophical, geeky, 4-eyed kids who just couldn’t get into sports because my hands, eyes, arms, and legs didn’t know how to work in conjunction.
-I couldn’t do cartwheels, skip rope with others holding the end of the jump rope, or run fast.
+I couldn’t do cartwheels, skip rope with others holding the end of the jump rope, or run at the pace of others.
 I barely scraped by in gym class.

 I couldn’t sing on-key but that never stopped me from singing to myself.
 It still doesn’t.